Sandringham line

-The Sandringham line is a commuter railway line in the city of Melbourne, Victoria, Australia.
+The Sandringham line is a commuter railway line in the city of Melbourne, Australia.
 Operated by Metro Trains Melbourne, it is the city's fourth shortest metropolitan railway line at 17.9 km.
 The line runs from Flinders Street station in central Melbourne to Sandringham station in the south-east, serving 14 stations via South Yarra, Balaclava, Elsternwick, and Brighton.
-The line operates for approximately 20 hours a day (from approximately 5:30 am to around 12:20 am) with 24 hour service available on Friday and Saturday nights.
-During peak hour, headways of up to 5 to 10 minutes are operated with services every 10-20 minutes during off-peak hours.
-Trains on the Sandringham line run with a two three-car formations of Siemens Nexas train sets.
+It operates from approximately 5am to 12am, daily, with 24 hour service available on Friday and Saturday nights.
+Trains on the Sandringham line run as six car formations, composed of two three-car sets of Comeng or Siemens Nexas trainsets.

 Sections of the Sandringham line opened as early as 1859, with the line fully extended to Sandringham in 1887.
-A limited number of stations were first opened, with infill stations progressively opened between 1860 and 1912.
+A limited number of stations were operational when the line first opened, with infill stations progressively constructed between 1860 and 1912.
 The line was built to connect Melbourne with the suburbs of Balaclava, Elsternwick, Brighton, and Sandringham, amongst others.
 Minor upgrades have occurred since its opening, including historical level crossing removal works and regular infrastructure upgrades.